i2bc/SURFMAP/README.md

 After downloading, you'll need to unarchive the project.
 If you downloaded:
 - the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.zip`
 - the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.tar.gz`

+# Manual Installation
+## Requirements:
+- an UNIX-based OS system (any linux distribution, a MacOS system or WSL2 on windows)
+- python >= 3.7
+- R >= 3.6
+- nawk

 Once downloaded, please go to the SURFMAP directory where you should have the following files/directories: